vishalgude/git_lesson/README.md

-s This repository contains the files use dfor a git lessons:wq:wq
+s This repository contains the files use dfor a git lessons:w

+this is a second commit
+Hi Vishal